 At SUNY Buffalo State, service-learning courses offer the opportunity to extend learning beyond the walls of the classroom.
 This form of experiential learning is incorporated into many classes on campus.
 Faculty in various departments have converted their courses to include community-engaged activities in the curriculum.
 You can now search for service-learning designated courses on Banner!
 Choose "SERVICE-LEARNING DESIGNATED" from the "attribute type" dropdown menu on the search page.

 Service-learning takes many forms in many different departments with many community partners.
 Below are some great service-learning snapshots of courses offered at Buffalo State.

 Students hold a Global Book Hour that includes reading in small groups, a healthy snack, and an art activity at Wegmans' Amherst Street location.
 Here, SUNY Buffalo State students are reading One Green Apple by Eve Bunting to children.

 Students from these two courses and Lafayette High School's 7th and 9th grade Bridges Program for multilingual immigrant and refugee youth representing at least 15 nations used the Burchfield Penney art installation, "Taking Tea," as a catalyst to connect students in a collaborative service-learning project that explored artistic concepts through critical thinking and kinesthetic activities.
 Activities culminated in student-developed stories told through dance and costume elements.
-Watch the video to see this service-learning project in action!
+Watch this service-learning project in action video!